 Silfield Garden Village sits at a key point within the Cambridge - Norwich Tech Corridor.
-The Corridor is already a recognised growth pole within the region, but to enable it to flourish and reach its potential. economic and housing growth must be aligned.
-Silfield Garden Village has the potential to support the Corridor's economic growth objectives destination within the Corridor by creating an economic and innovation hub aligned with the agri-tech and energy sectors as well as helping to the Greater Norwich area.
+The Corridor is already a recognised growth pole within the region, but to enable it to flourish and reach its potential, economic and housing growth must be aligned.
+Silfield Garden Village has the potential to support the Corridor's economic growth objectives and reinforce the local area as a key destination within the Corridor by creating an economic and innovation hub aligned with the agri-tech and energy sectors as well as helping to meet the long term housing needs of the Greater Norwich area.

-Within the Corridor, Silfield Garden Village is located on an unconstrained site benefiting from excellent strategic transport connections, situated adjacent to the A11 providing direct links to Norwich and Cambridge and directly accessible to Wymondham thereby provided.
-It lies to the south of Wymondham, one of the larger settlements in the Greater Norwich area, where good links to existing opportunities can be supported in addition to the provision of a full range of facilities and services within the Garden Village itself.
+Within the Corridor, Silfield Garden Village is located on an unconstrained site benefiting from excellent strategic transport connections, situated adjacent to the A11 providing direct links to Norwich and Cambridge and directly accessible to Wymondham rail station and the rail connections thereby provided.
+It lies to the south of Wymondham, one of the larger settlements in the Greater Norwich area, where good links to existing local amenities and employment opportunities can be supported in addition to the provision of a full range of facilities and services within the Garden Village itself.